Glandular fever

 Recovery

-Most people with glandular fever are unwell for a week or 2, but tiredness and swollen lymph nodes can persist for several weeks.
+Most people with glandular fever are unwell for 2 to 3 weeks, but tiredness and swollen lymph nodes can persist for several more weeks.
 In fact, it may take a few months before you feel completely well.
 It is important to take your time in getting back to normal.

 Contact sports, vigorous activities and heavy lifting should be avoided for at least a month because of the risk of rupturing the spleen, even in people who do not have a noticeably enlarged spleen.